Harriet Wakeman

 Harriet has a busy and varied costs practice.
 She acts in all aspects of cost litigation and litigation funding, both as sole counsel and led.

 Harriet acts in detailed assessment hearings and has experience dealing with a wide range of costs issues including the cost consequences of Part 36 offers, qualified one-way costs shifting, and wasted costs.
-Harriet has particular experience in costs budgeting, fixed costs and RTA portal cases as a result of her early years of practice, when she undertook personal injury law work.
+Harriet has particular experience in costs budgeting and fixed costs cases as a result of her early years of practice, when she undertook personal injury law work.

 EU Law post-Brexit